Can You Still Work and Collect Social Security?

 Social Security is an important part of your financial plan.

-Our financial advisors can show you how Social Security can work to reinforce your retirement savings and help you create the income you’ll need to live the life you want in retirement.
+Your advisor can show you how Social Security can help reinforce your retirement savings and create the income you’ll need to live the life you want in retirement.

-Find a financial advisorCons of collecting Social Security while you work
+Find your advisorCons of collecting Social Security while you work

 Here are some downsides you may want to consider before collecting Social Security while you work: